Google Analytics vs Snowplow Analytics

 Cons of using Simple Analytics:

 The user interface of Simple Analytics is made to look simple and easy to understand so everyone, be it the founder or marketing teams, can use it easily.
-A Product Manager may need a few more screens, but that is something that can be quickly built with goals.
+A Product Manager may need a few more screens, but that is something that can be quickly built with the goals feature.

 Pricing of Simple Analytics: